 - All moneys that fall to be invested under the trust agreement may be invested in any stock, funds or securities of the government of the United Kingdom, or British colony or dependency or any foreign state or in securities of any railway company in the United Kingdom, the colonies, the dependencies or any foreign state or in any municipal or other corporation or public body or in or upon real, heritable or leasehold property in the United Kingdom.

 - Sydney and Emily may appoint new trustees during their joint lifetime and then whoever survives can do so alone.
 The number of trustees can be altered but it must never be less than two.

 The document seen is a draft prepared by Cullimore and is noted "as altered in red ink and subject to our marginal notes we approve this draft on behalf of Mr S Ponting.
 Tippetts and Co 24 July 79"

-In summary the indenture maintains Emily's rights to her assets and income despite the laws regarding property and marriage in place at the time, but gives Sydney and their or other children rights following her death.
+In summary the indenture maintains Emily's rights to her assets and income despite the laws regarding property and marriage in place at the time but gives Sydney and their children rights following her death.
 This seems to be supported by later documents relating to income and expenditures within the Cullimore papers.